 accessibility & help

-If you have lost touch with relatives as a result of the Mali conflict, we may be able to help you contact them.
+If you have lost touch with relatives following Typhoon Haiyan in the Philippines, we may be able to help you contact them.

 Read more about how our tracing services work and the kinds of cases we can help with, as well as our message service, which provides a way for families affected by war or disaster to keep in contact and share news.